neophenix/lxdepot/README.md

 Secondly, everthing was initially developed for use at [Circonus](https://www.circonus.com) so perhaps some assumptions were made (like limiting to IPv4), and / or limitations in support of images or GCP DNS because that is what we use.

 Last, tests ... haven't figured that part out yet.
-Same goes for code docs